COLLEGE OF WESTERN IDAHO POLICE

 The CWI Law Enforcement Program has been approved by the Idaho Peace Officer Standards and Training (POST) Council, thus eliminating the graduate's need to attend the basic police academy before taking the certification exam.
 Accepted applicants must turn 18 on or before the first day of class.

-Upon satisfactory completion of the Law Enforcement Program, students will take the Idaho POST Challenge written quizzes for Patrol and Detention.
+Upon satisfactory completion of the Law Enforcement Program, students will take the Idaho POST Challenge written exams for Patrol and Detention.
 Students will also be required to pass the Idaho POST physical fitness examination.
-All exams are proctored by Idaho POST staff.
+Idaho POST staff proctor all written exams.

-Additional Requirements: Prospective students must complete a criminal background check; Polygraph examination; CWI Law Enforcement Program application; CWI Math and English placement test; and Medical and Vision exams.
+Additional Requirements: Prospective students must complete a criminal background check; Successfully pass the NTN exam; Polygraph examination; CWI Law Enforcement Program application; CWI Math and English placement test; and Medical and Vision exams.

 Prospective students will complete a Law Enforcement Pre-Application form.
 Once this form has been processed through CWI’s OneStop Services, you will be contacted by CWI staff to schedule an interview.

 Upon clearance from the CWI LE Program Director, prospective students will be required to take the NTN FrontLine National test.
-After successfully completing this test, a timeline will be provided with a list of additional required paperwork to start the Fall 2020 class, which begins on August 24, 2020.
-There will be mandatory new student orientation on July 22, 2020.
+All tests must be completed by July 16, 2022 for consideration for the Fall 2022 Program.
+After successfully completing this test, a timeline will be provided with a list of additional required paperwork to start the Fall 2022 class, which begins on August 22, 2022.
+There will be mandatory new student orientation the first week of

 Process: The Law Enforcement Program is currently eligible for Title IV funding for students to receive Federal Financial Aid.